open-telemetry/oteps/text/0227-separate-semantic-conventions.md

   - This is actually a benefit.
 We can ensure isolation of convention from specification and require the Specification to use firm language for attributes it requires, like `service.name`.
-  - We will provide x-links from existing location to the new location.
+  - We will provide links from existing location to the new location.
 - Semantic Convention version will no longer match the specification version.
   - Instrumentation authors will need to consume a separate semantic-convention bundle from Specification bundle.
 What used to be ONE upgrade effort will